zhxhdean/wetrip/README.md

 wetrip
 ======

-we are on trip ,share trip
+We on road ,Love trip and Share trip